alphagov/content-publisher/app/views/publisher_information/publisher_updates.govspeak.md

 Added [guidance to help users familiar with Whitehall publisher get started](/how-to-use-publisher).

-We have also updated the guidance on
+We have also updated the guidance on:

 - image captions and credits
 - image cropping
 - organisation tags